 He had bigger worries than the poor job market, however.
 The US Selective Service lottery picked his birthday to be included in the Vietnam War draft.
 He explains, “I didn't have to bother trying to look for a job because Uncle Sam already told me where I was going to go if I did not enlist.”

-With his enlistment, he spent his time in the Army first in basic training at Fort Knox, then in Germany.
+With his enlistment, he spent his time in the Army, first in basic training at Fort Knox, then in Germany.
 Three years later, he returned to Seattle and took advantage of the GI Bill to work toward a second bachelor’s degree at the UW, this time in numerical analysis.
-This time when he graduated in 1976, there was a job slump in mathematics.
-This time, when a math professor asked one of his large classes who had a job lined up, only two hands went up.
+When he graduated in 1976, he faced a job slump in mathematics.
+This time around, when a math professor asked one of his large classes who had a job lined up, only two hands went up.

-When he graduated this time, he headed to Japan with a friend for a trip to climb Mt.
+After this graduation, he headed to Japan with a friend for a trip to climb Mt.
 Fuji.
 An approaching typhoon threatened their hike departure, but they left anyway, hoping the storm would miss them.
 It didn’t.
 The weather ultimately forced them to shelter in a stone hut for a night.
 When they finally arrived at the summit of Mt.
 Fuji, it was July 4, 1976, and to this day, Taniguchi loves showing off the hiking stick he got on that trip carved on the summit with that bicentennial date to mark his feat.

-Back in Seattle when he returned from his trip while he was dealing with an acute case of jet lag, he received a call offering him a job at Rocketdyne.
+When he returned from his trip while still recovering from an acute case of jet lag, he received a call offering him a job at Rocketdyne.
 He wasn’t even sure exactly what he said, but apparently it was good enough that they did not revoke his offer.
-Taniguchi’s troubles with good timing finally worked out, as he stayed with Rocketdyne through all of its various iterations until his retirement in 2020.
+Taniguchi’s troubles with timing finally worked out, as he stayed with Rocketdyne through all of its various iterations until his retirement in 2020.